The Global Race to 5G

 $2.7Tin economic benefits when

 The U.S. can make all this possible and win the global 5G race if policymakers move quickly on key policies:

 - Spectrum is the critical input for wireless service, and we need a pipeline of low-, mid- and high-band spectrum auctioned to meet Americans' growing demand for more mobile services.
 Mobile data usage has spiked more than 200% in the past two years and will grow 5-fold by 2021.
 Freeing up new airwaves will help carriers meet America's mobile needs today and tomorrow.

-- Tomorrow's 5G networks that rely on small cell antennas the size of pizza boxes shouldn't be governed by the same rules as yesterday's 200-foot cell towers.
+- Tomorrow's 5G networks rely on small cell antennas the size of pizza boxes.
+The same rules that govern yesterday's 200-foot cell towers shouldn't apply to them.
 Every level of government should modernize their rules for the deployment of modern wireless infrastructure.

 - Setting permanent, common-sense federal regulations for interstate services like mobile broadband that preserve an open internet and protect consumer privacy will help safeguard wireless consumers while promoting innovation and investment in tomorrow's networks and services.